aivaldi/baka/README.md

 The intention of this software is allow common user to manipulate easily complex data manipulation

-It splited in tree main artifacts
+It's split in tree main artifacts

 ### UI
 Should be an intuitive UI application to allow users to upload theri data and allow them to easyliy manipulate them